 The City of Melbourne is refreshing its Transport Strategy and wants to have a conversation about the big transport issues facing our city over the next 30 years.

 With the daily population in the city forecast to increase from 911,000 today to 1.4 million by 2036, bold decisions will need to be made about how space is designed and used in the future.
 We need to change the way we plan, operate and think about transport to ensure our city remains a great place for people.

-The Transport Strategy refresh will be a 10 year document with a 30 year vision to guide City of Melbourne decision making regarding transport.
-It will include ambitious targets and align with council goals.
+The new Transport Strategy will be a 10-year document with a 30-year vision to guide our decision making on transport, which will include ambitious targets to align with Council goals.

 Eight discussion papers were released from April to July 2019 to encourage community debate and gather feedback to inform the City of Melbourne’s draft Transport Strategy.

 What we heard

 - more than half of respondents (54%) to the Walking paper said they had experienced ‘overcrowding on footpaths’.